 Lucky enough to live in Austria?
 You can watch the entire 2021 F1 season for free!

 ServusTV, the free-to-air station owned by Red Bull, has split the rights to F1 with public broadcaster ORF until 2023.
-Both channels will show the Austrian Grand Prix.
 Live streams of every race will be shared between ServusTV an ORF.
 Commentary will be in German, natürlich.

 Going to be outside your home country of Austria?
 Simply use a VPN to access a live stream without being blocked.
 We recommend ExpressVPN as it comes with a risk-free 30-day money-back guarantee.
 Wunderbar!